oracle-quickstart/oci-dls/README.md

      1296  01-01-2049 00:00   variables.tf
 ---------                     -------
 ```
-1. Download the dls-orm-<timestamp>.zip file
+1. Download the dls-orm-timestamp.zip file

 1. From Oracle Cloud Infrastructure **Console/Resource Manager**, create a new stack.

-1. Select **My Configurations** and then upload the zip file.
+1. Select **My Configurations** and upload the zip file.

 1. Set a name for the stack and click Next.